A Navy meteorologist lost his wallet in Antarctica and got it back 53 years later - KION546

 A Navy meteorologist lost his wallet in Antarctica and got it back 53 years later

-Retired Navy meteorologist Paul Grisham had long forgotten the wallet he lost while stationed in Antarctica in 1968, so he was surprised when someone returned it to him two weeks ago — 53 years later.
+(CNN) -- Retired Navy meteorologist Paul Grisham had long forgotten the wallet he lost while stationed in Antarctica in 1968, so he was surprised when someone returned it to him two weeks ago -- 53 years later.

 He was also surprised by how young he looked at his old ID card that was tucked inside.

-Note: Correction: An earlier version of this story misspelled the last name of Paul Grisham.